 Bresciani Socks & Hosiery Review

 A couple of months ago, I received several of over the calf socks from Bresciani and I tested them thoroughly.
 I wore them often in various conditions, such as when I was on my feet all day, and I also washed them several times.
 All socks, including the ones made out of cashmere, can be laundered in the washing machine with warm water.
 (86°F / 30°C) If possible, the cashmere socks should not be tumbled, unless your machine has a designated cashmere setting.

 Unlike so many sock manufacturers who only offer socks in shades of grey, charcoal, navy and black, Bresciani has 120 colors in their portfolio.
 Moreover, they make socks in all kinds of patterns like diamond, argyle, stripes, hounds tooth, plaid, polka dot and even conversation pieces like Mona Lisa socks in red or purple.
 Of course, they also offer the classic business range of socks in both plain colors and in subtle patterns.

 The socks are really great, and after 3 months of wear, they still look splendid and they stay up at all times, which is very important to me.
 There is not peeling around the heel and the socks are soft to the touch.
 Some socks are finer and ideal for an elegant business wardrobe, whereas the winter cotton socks go perfectly with heavy corduroy trousers.

 Based on my experience, I can only wholeheartedly recommend Bresciani socks – they are made of natural fibers, have great designs and colors for absolutely everybody, stay up and are very durable.
 Many high quality haberdasheries, as well as Bergdorf Goodman in New York City carry Bresciani socks.
-Other than that, the Dandy Store carries a small but interesting collection in their online shop.
+Other than that, you can buy the socks online as well.

 The website can be reached at www.bresciani.it